 Recommend when to use Azure SQL

-- Plan, Implement and Manage Governance for
+Plan, Implemented, and Manage Governance for Security

-Create, assign, and interpret security policies and
+Create, assign, and interpret security policies and initiatives in Azure Policy

 Configure security settings by using Azure Blueprint